Ralli baronets

 The Ralli Baronetcy, of Park Street in the City of Westminster, is a title in the Baronetage of the United Kingdom.
-It was created on 8 February 1912 for Lucas Ralli, head of the firm of Ralli Brothers, who were financiers, shippers, cotton and grain merchants.
-The Ralli Family are of Greek origin, and are ultimately descended from the Frankish-Byzantine Raoul/Ralles Family.
-Originally from the Greek island of Chios, due to the Chios massacre the Ralli family was forced to emigrate to the United Kingdom, where they founded the eponymous firm.
+It was created on 8 February 1912 for Lucas Ralli, head of the firm of Ralli Brothers, financiers, shippers, cotton and grain merchants.

+The Ralli family are of Greek origin, being ultimately descended from the Frankish-Byzantine Raoul/Ralles family.
+Originally from the Greek island of Chios, due to the Chios massacre the Ralli family was forced to emigrate to Great Britain, where they founded the eponymous firm.

-The family seat is Panworth Hall Farm near Ashill, Norfolk.
+The family seat is Panworth Hall Farm, near Ashill, Norfolk.